vantheshark/Flatwhite/Readme.md

 	    );
 ```

 4/ If you want to cache on just some of the methods, you can selectively do like below.
-Again, it work only on virtual methods if you are registering class service, interface service is fine.
+Again, it works only on virtual methods if you are registering class service, interface service is fine.

 ```C#
 var builder = new ContainerBuilder().EnableFlatwhiteCache();